eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

-   For additional documentation on MySQL products, including translations of the documentation into other languages, and downloadable versions in variety of formats, including HTML, CHM, and PDF formats, see MySQL Documentation Library (http://dev.mysql.com/doc).
+   For additional documentation on MySQL products, including translations of the documentation into other languages, and downloadable versions in variety of formats, including HTML and PDF formats, see the MySQL Documentation Library (http://dev.mysql.com/doc).

    Abstract